Last updated: November 16, 2021

 The banner below takes you directly to Girls Maniax, the women’s oriented section of DLsite.
 (Affiliate link)

-Content is divided to two sections, one has all-ages and BL content and the other, PokeDora R, is their rated section.
+It has two sections, one for all-ages and BL content while the other, PokeDora R, is for rated content (18+).
 They also welcome publishers/creators who wish to publish on Pokedora as well.

 Payment is made in the form of coins that can be bought in selected amounts or a monthly payment where the points will be credited to your account.

 You can buy single tracks or even buy the full album (which is cheaper, overall).

 DraFan, otherwise Drama CD Fan, is a website that I found recently.
 To browse their offerings, you have to sign up for an account.

 The releases available now are all 18+ CDs such as